deryacortuk/Penetration-Testing-Tutorial/Tools.md

 Burp Suite is an integrated platform for security testing and pretty much a must when you are starting out.
 It has a variety of tools which are helpful, including:

 • An intercepting proxy which lets you inspect and modify traffic to a site

 • An application aware Spider for crawling content and functionality (either passively or actively)

 • A web scanner for automating the detection of vulnerabilities

 • A repeater for manipulating and resending individual requests

 • A sequencer tool for testing the randomness of tokens

-• A comparer tool to compare requests and responses Bucky Roberts, from the New Boston, has a tutorial series on Burp Suite available at https://vimeo.com/album/3510171 which provides an introduction to Burp Suite.
+• A comparer tool to compare requests and responses

 # ZAP Proxy